 Alpha Funding Corp. has a lot of experience in commercial bridge loans.
 This lender can help you with a variety of different projects, including purchases, refinances, quick closings and constructions, with its commercial bridge loans.
 These loans are an option to consider if banks have denied your loan applications or if you need funding right away.

-Balboa Capital is an alternative lender that provides robust loan offerings for small to medium sized businesses.
-There are several different types of loans small business owners can choose from, including standard small business loans, equipment leasing, commercial financing, vendor financing, franchise funding and business cash advances.
+Balboa Capital is an alternative lender that provides loans for small and midsize businesses.
+Small business owners can choose from several different types of loans, including standard small business loans, equipment leasing, commercial financing, vendor financing, franchise funding and business cash advances.
 For the majority of its loan products, Balboa caps its lending amount at $250,000.

 CAN Capital Merchant Services provides merchant cash advances to businesses that have been in operation for at least four months.
 You could receive $2,500 to $150,000 in financing.
 You repay the borrowed amount as a daily set amount or a percentage of your credit card sales, depending on whether you choose a business or merchant cash advance.